Americans load up on candy, trick or treat - or not

 Candy companies have been making some changes to deal with all the uncertainty around Halloween.
 Hershey is selling fewer large Halloween-themed bags of candy and shifting more candy to smaller, everyday bags that can still be sold after the holiday, said Phil Stanley, Hershey’s global chief sales officer.

+“So much has been taken from our kids this year — classes cut short, sports canceled, summer camps canceled.
+I refuse to take away the joy of trick-or-treating from my kids.”

 Mars is customizing bag sizes.
-A place like Los Angeles County, which is discouraging trick or treating, may get smaller bags, for example.
+A place such as Los Angeles County, which is discouraging trick-or-treating, may get smaller bags, for example.

 “We’re trying to cover all the bases because each market is going to celebrate a little bit differently,” LeBel said.

-CVS Caremark says it’s reduced the number of large and giant bags of candy stores will receive.
+CVS Caremark says it’s reduced the number of large and giant bags of candy that stores will receive.
 It’s also expanded its assortment of “instant consumable” sized candy and gum that parents can pick up to treat themselves.
-Target says it’s cut back its assortment of Halloween candy in anticipation of a reduction of trick or treating this year.
+Target says it has cut back its assortment of Halloween candy in anticipation of a reduction of trick-or-treating this year.

 Still, online sales could give candy companies a boost as the pandemic changed shopping habits.
 Digital sales more than doubled at Easter, LeBel said, and that could happen again at Halloween.

-“So much has been taken from our kids this year — classes cut short, sports cancelled, summer camps cancelled,” she said.
-“I refuse to take away the joy of trick or treating from my kids.”
+“So much has been taken from our kids this year — classes cut short, sports canceled, summer camps canceled,” she said.
+“I refuse to take away the joy of trick-or-treating from my kids.”